psteniusubi/webauthn-tester/README.md

 https://w3c.github.io/webauthn/#signature-attestation-types

-The R and S components of the EC signature are ASN.1 encoded
+The R and S components of the EC signature of WebAuthn are ASN.1 encoded.
+The code below translates to WebCrypto compatible signature format.

 ```javascript
 function decodeSignature(publicKey, signature) {